A lot of online marketing, from SEO to social media, depends on targeting the right keywords.

 But of course, you don't just want to end this process with a massive list of all possible keywords, you want to be able to refine that list down by identifying the terms with low competition, and high search volume.

-So it's essential that any keyword research tool that's designed to give you alternative keyphrases also shows you the number of people searching for each term, and a keyword difficulty or competition score too.
+It's essential that any keyword research tool that's designed to give you bulk or broad match keyphrases also shows you the number of people searching for each term, and a keyword difficulty or competition score too.
+But you'll also need to apply analysis to each term to judge the search intent.

 When you're looking for the right keywords, your competitors can be a great source of inspiration.